Mindera/muton/README.md

     }
   }
 ```
-  You can use a previous Muton output to feed new mutations and inherit mutations from ancestors.
-The default behaviour is to inherit previous throttles.
+  You can use a previous Muton output to feed new mutations and inherit them from ancestors.
+The default behaviour is to inherit from ancestor.
 In the bellow example, Muton will always return true for the 'superCoolFeature' throttle, because the previous throttle was enabled.

 ```javascript
   var ancestorGenes = {